gracekelly626/MachineLearning/ensemble.md

 #### Boosting - making a strong classifier H by combining several weak classifers h by letting them vote
+- start with wi = 1/N (N is teh no. of sample)
+- pick ht s.t minimise the error at time t
+- pick weight alpha at time t
-assume a binary classifer h produces [-1,1]. e.g 1 for true and -1 for false
+- calculate the wi at time t+1 assume a binary classifer h produces [-1,1]. e.g 1 for true and -1 for false

 error ranges from 0 to 1.